 Built-in Bra – Yes or No

-Some women don’t want built-in bras, but I think this is a huge benefit of wearing a nursing tank top.
+Some women don’t want built-in bras, but wearing a nursing tank top is a huge benefit.
 You can wear a tank in place of your bra, so ones with a built-in bra give you all the support you need without needing to wear a bra.

 Pocket for Nursing Pads

 Is there a place that can keep your nursing pads in place?
 This can be helpful, especially overnight.
-If you plan to wear your nursing tanks at night as you sleep, this can be a vital feature.
+This can be a vital feature if you plan to wear your nursing tanks at night as you sleep.

 The Materials Used